LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/data-and-variables/variables.rst

 Reassigning Variables
 ---------------------

 We use variables in a program to "remember" things, like the current score at the football game.
-But variables are *variable*.
-This means they can change over time, just like the scoreboard at a football game.
+As their name implies, variables can change over time, just like the scoreboard at a football game.
 You can assign a value to a variable, and later assign it a different value.

 To see this, read and then run the following program in a code editor.
 You'll notice that we change the value of ``day`` three times, and on the third assignment we even give it a value that is of a different data type.